-Another Turkish recipe for our collection!
-We've shown you how to make Turkish eggs (cilbir) and Turkish yogurt soup (yayla corbasi).
-Now it's time for one of the most iconic Turkish recipes out there: Simit, a beautiful bread shapes like a ring, crusty on the outside and soft on the inside.
+We love all kinds of Turkish recipes and you guys have been raving about them too!
+We've shown you how to make Turkish eggs (cilbir), Turkish pide bread and Turkish yogurt soup (yayla corbasi).
+Now it's time for one of the most iconic Turkish breads out there: Simit, a beautiful bread shapes like a ring, crusty on the outside and soft on the inside.

 What is simit?

 As you probably know by now, I lived in Istanbul for a few years and it's my second home.
 Once we moved to the US, one thing that I was missing the most was simit.
-We could barely find it in some Turkish and Mediterranean shops but they were usually frozen which were nowhere close to the freshly baked ones we used to get, and there's no way I would go to NYC every week to get it.
+We could barely find it in some Turkish and Mediterranean shops but they were usually frozen which were nowhere close to the freshly baked ones we used to get.
 That's why we now make our own Turkish simit at home.

 How is Turkish simit different from bagels?